Burden in Henselian Valued Fields: Burden of Henselian valued fields

 (see for example \cite[Proposition 2.3]{FJ16}), and it's clear that $(H)$ implies $(H_k)$.
 It also implies:

 The condition $H_k$ might be restrictive but it allows various burdens for the residue field.
 However, the condition $H_{\Gamma}$ implies inp-minimality for the value group.
 Indeed, an abelian group $\Gamma$ satisfying $(H_{\Gamma})$ is called \textit{non-singular}.
-In the pure structure of groups, non-singular groups are exactly the dp-minimal ones ( see \cite[Theorem 5.1]{JSW}).
-Hence, a bounded Henselian valued fields $\mathcal{K}$ of equicharacteristic $0$ and residue field $k$ has burden $\max(\bdn(k), 1)$.
+In the pure structure of ordered abelian groups, non-singular ordered abelian groups are exactly the dp-minimal ones (see \cite[Theorem 5.1]{JSW}).
+We have the following examples : \begin{examples} \begin{itemize} \item The Hahn field $\mathbb{F}_p^{alg}((\mathbb{Z}[1/p]))$ is algebraically maximal Kaplansky Henselian.
+By Jahnke, Simon and Walsberg, the value group $\mathbb{Z}[1/p]$ is inp-minimal as it satisfies $(H_\Gamma)$.
+The residue field $\mathbb{F}_p^{alg}$ satisfies $(H_k)$ and is inp-minimal.
+By Theorem \ref{ThmBdnHenValFieCha00}, this Hahn field is inp-minimal. \item In general, a bounded benign Henselian valued field $\mathcal{K}$ with residue field $k$ has burden $\max(\bdn(k), 1)$. \end{itemize} \end{examples}

 Montenegro has computed the burden of some theories of bounded fields, namely bounded pseudo real closed fields (PRC fields) and pseudo $p$-adicaly closed fields (PpC fields).
 We recall here these theorems (see \cite[Theorems 4.22 \& 4.23]{Mon17}): \begin{theorem} Let $k$ be a bounded PRC field.
 Then $\Th(k)$ is $\NTP_2$, strong and of burden the (finite) number of orders in $k$. \end{theorem}